-2 MINUTIAE EXTRACTION
+II.
+MINUTIAE EXTRACTION

 The performance of a minutiae extraction algorithm relies heavily on the quality of the input palmprint images.
-In order to ensure that the minutiae extraction algorithm is robust with respect to the quality of the input palmprint images, an enhancement algorithm that improves the clarity of the ridge structures is necessary.
-Contextual filtering like 2D Gabor filters [18] has been very effective for fingerprint enhancement [19].
+In order to ensure that the minutiae extraction algorithm is robust with respect to the quality of input palmprint images, an enhancement algorithm that improves the clarity of the ridge structures is necessary.
+Contextual filtering like 2D Gabor filters [19] has been very effective for fingerprint enhancement [20].
 Two important parameters of 2D Gabor filters are local ridge direction and frequency.
 When these parameters are correct, Gabor filtering can connect broken ridges and separate joined ridges.
-However, when the parameters are incorrect, true ridges may be missed and spurious ridges may be produced after filtering.
+However, when the parameters are incorrect, spurious ridges may be produced after filtering.
 Hence, reliable ridge direction and frequency estimation is very important for minutiae extraction.

-2.1 Ridge Direction and Frequency Estimation
+A. Ridge Direction and Frequency Estimation

-As ridge frequency is often estimated based on ridge direction [19], reliable direction estimation is even more important.
-Most direction field estimation algorithms [11], [20], [21] consist of two steps: initial estimation using a gradient-based method, followed by smoothing.
-The smoothing may be done by a simple weighted averaging filter or more complicated model-based methods [20], [21].
-These smoothing algorithms generally make two assumptions either explicitly or implicitly: 1) The direction field is smooth except for singular areas and 2) noise has a Gaussian distribution.
-But, for palmprints which contain a large number of creases, the initial direction field obtained by gradient-based methods significantly deviates from the true direction field and the noise cannot be modeled as Gaussian.
+As ridge frequency is often estimated based on ridge direction [20], reliable direction estimation is even more important.
+Most direction field estimation algorithms [12], [21], [22] consist of two steps: initial estimation using a gradient-based method followed by smoothing.
+The smoothing may be done by a simple weighted averaging filter or more complicated model-based methods [21], [22].
+These smoothing algorithms generally make two assumptions either explicitly or implicitly: (i) direction field is smooth except for singular areas, and (ii) noise has a Gaussian distribution.
+But for palmprints which contain a large number of creases, the initial direction field obtained by gradient-based methods significantly deviates from the true direction field and the noise can not be modeled as Gaussian.
 Hence, it is very difficult for these algorithms to recover the true direction field in palmprints.